AmitSinha-1995/Nginx-Tomcat-repo/README.md

 # Nginx-Tomcat-repo
-This repository is all about to use Nginx and Tomcat to host files and application over the internet.
+This repository has general information on Nginx and Tomcat and use of Nginx and Tomcat to host files and application over the internet.